edanalytics/earthmover_edfi_bundles/assessments/STAAR_Summative/README.md

 If student IDs must be mapped, provide the following additional parameters:
 - STUDENT_ID_XWALK: Path to a two-column CSV mapping `from` and ID included in the assessment file and `to` the `studentUniqueId` value in Ed-Fi
-- STUDENT_ID_JOIN_COLUMN: Declare which column in the assessment file should be used for the crosswalk join
+- STUDENT_ID_FROM: Declare which column in the assessment file should be used for the crosswalk join

 When using an ID xwalk, set `STUDENT_ID_NAME` as `to`.